christofsteel/pyautosplit/README.md

 #### Variables

-A variable in the `variables` field can be either a the state of the stack pointer at a specific instruction (`rsp`), the state of the base pointer at a specific instruction (`rbp`) or an integer value at an address in memory (`memory`).
+A variable in the `variables` field can be either a the state of the stack pointer at a specific instruction (`rsp`), the state of the base pointer at a specific instruction (`rbp`), a static pointer in memory (`sptr`), a variable pointer in memory (`vptr`) or an integer value at an address in memory (`memory`).
 Addresses of variables can use the values of variables, that were defined prior, and the stack and base pointer can define an offset to be added to the value.

 ```
 "game_object": {